jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 ### Ubuntu Packages

-I'm using `Ubuntu 13.10` 64-bit workstations for the build systems.
+I've tested `Ubuntu 14.04` 32 and 64-bit workstations for the build systems.

 You'll need at least the following packages installed